 01First Treasury Secretary Alexander Hamilton (1789 - 1795)

-Alexander Hamilton was the first Treasury Secretary.
-His first task was to pay off the $50 million debt the U.S. had incurred to pay for the Revolutionary War.
+Alexander Hamilton was the first Treasury secretary.
+His first task was to pay off the $50 million debt the United States had incurred to pay for the Revolutionary War.
 He also absorbed the states' debts.
 This responsibility established the new country as credit-worthy, allowing needed foreign direct investment to build the nation's economy.

 Hamilton's vision was for the federal government to have political dominance over the states.
 He also pushed the new country to move toward an industrial economy.
-He was in favor of tariffs to protect these new industries, and increasing liquidity to help start new businesses.
+He was in favor of tariffs to protect these new industries and of increasing liquidity to help start new businesses.

 02Salmon Chase (1861 - 1864)

-Salmon Chase was the Treasury Secretary under President Abraham Lincoln.
+Salmon Chase was the Treasury secretary under President Abraham Lincoln.
 He did two important things: he created the country's banking system and invented the paper currency in use today.
-Like many Treasury Secretaries, he helped fund a war -- in this case, the Civil War at a cost of $500 million.
-He did so, even though he was opposed to the war, and was an anti-slavery activist.
+Like many Treasury secretaries, he helped fund a war.
+In this case, he helped fund the Civil War at a cost of $500 million.
+He did so even though he was opposed to the war and was an anti-slavery activist.

 Chase created the first paper dollar bill in 1861, and made sure the phrase "In God We Trust" was stamped on it.
-In his memory, the $10,000 bill was printed with his face on it from 1928-1946.
+In his memory, the $10,000 bill was printed with his face on it from 1928 to 1946.
 His name lives on in the name of JPMorgan Chase, since the Chase Manhattan Bank was originally named after him.
-(Source: Joshua Brown, The Reformed Broker, The Most Important Treasury Secretary You Never Heard Of)

 03Andrew Mellon (1921- 1932)